 Halloween Safety Tips from the MPD

-The weather is beginning to feel like fall and Halloween is just a couple weeks away.
-This is a fun and exciting time for families.
+Halloween is Thursday; this is a fun and exciting time for families.
 The Morristown Police Department would like to keep this a fun evening for everyone by helping parents prepare early:

 - Adjust your speed to accommodate pedestrian traffic.

 - Watch for children darting out from parked cars and walking in the roadways, medians, and curbs.

 - Watch for children when entering and exiting driveways.